 - The Department of Landscape Architecture offers three graduate programs in landscape architecture.
 The MLA I is an accredited three-year first professional degree for students with a baccalaureate degree.

-- MLA II with advanced standing.
-Students with bacclaureate degrees in Landscape Architecture or Architecture may be accepted to the program with advanced standing.
-Required graduate credits vary depending on the student.
+- MLA II (advanced standing) is for students with a bacclaureate degree in Landscape Architecture or Architecture.
+These students may be accepted to the program with advanced standing.
+Required graduate credits vary depending on the student's prior coursework.
 Please contact the Director of Graduate Studies with any questions.

 - The MSLA is a non-professional graduate degree for students interested in landscape architecture as a scholarly discipline.
 The degree is open to students who hold a a BLA or MLA, or baccalaureate degree in a related field.